CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.2.4 Remote maintenance.md

 If the decision for a remote maintenance has been made, the safe use must be planned and designed.
 The aspects to be taken into account are summarized in * OPS.2.4.M1 Planning the use of remote maintenance * and * OPS.2.4.M5 Creating a guideline for remote maintenance *.
 The security of remote maintenance can already be decisively influenced in the planning and conception phase by considering safety-relevant aspects.

-Also important is * OPS.2.4.M6 documentation for remote maintenance * for the continuous documentation of processes of remote maintenance and * OPS.2.4.M22 planning of safe use in a secure network segment * for security in Internet and Intranet scenarios.
+Also important is * OPS.2.4.M6 documentation for remote maintenance * for the continuous documentation of processes of remote maintenance and * OPS.2.4.M22 planning of safe use in a secure network segment * for security in Internet and intranet scenarios.

 Irrespective of the following measures, the requirements of the * module ORP.4 Identity and Authorization Management * should be observed, evaluated and implemented.

 **Procurement**

-In the next step, the procurement of suitable tools for remote maintenance and possibly additionally required hardware must be carried out.
+In the next step, the procurement of suitable tools for remote maintenance and possibly additionally required hardware must take place.
 Based on application scenarios, the requirements for products to be procured must be formulated and, based on this, the selection of suitable products must be made.
 Therefore, at this point * OPS.2.4.M8 Selection of suitable remote maintenance tools * must be considered.

 **Implementation**